chinamike65/hugo-tuolesi/content/book5/book5en.md

 There are also three kinds of cultivating the way of predestined enlightenment, the way of renunciation of predestination and enlightenment, the way of liberation from cultivation of predestination and enlightenment, and the way of attaining Dao after cultivating the way of predestination.

-Cultivating the path of predestination can break the obstacles of inborn afflictions.
+Cultivating the path of predestination can break the obstacles of innate afflictions.

-The Madhyamika Self-tantra School believes that the cultivation of predestined enlightenment not only breaks the obstacles of innate afflictions, but also breaks the obstacles of gross knowledge.
+The Madhyamika Prasanghika School believes that the cultivation of predestined enlightenment not only breaks the obstacles of innate afflictions, but also breaks the obstacles of gross knowledge.

 After the Mahayana, the view is that the Bodhisattva cultivates the way.